Research capacity strengthening

 Research capacity strengthening mechanisms

 HRP will continue to use complementary approaches with a long-term perspective to strengthen research capacity of institutions and individuals in low- and middle-income countries.
 These include long-term institutional grants, individual research training grants and re-entry grants.
 Proposal writing workshops, data management workshops, ethics iRen reproductive health research, communication skills / scientific writing workshops, will be provided as per country needs.
-Research centres which previously benefitted from HRP RCS will play a pivotal role in providing support to less experienced centres via mentoring.
+Research centres which previously benefitted from HRP research capacity strengthening will play a pivotal role in providing support to less experienced centres via mentoring.

-A new e-platform
+A new e-platform to be developed